Guide

 1. Create a specific leave category for international travel.

-3. Set a trigger for one day after their scheduled return date to automatically schedule a brief meeting or send an alert to collect their new CBP I-94.
+1. Set a trigger for one day after their scheduled return date to automatically send an alert reminding the employee to collect their new CBP I-94 and report any discrepancies.

 Using WayLit: WayLit automates this entire process.
 As an immigration platform built for HR teams, WayLit tracks when your employees travel and automatically prompts them to upload their new CBP I-94 upon return.
-The system then evaluates the new expiration dates and sends HR an alert specifically when an I-9 reverification is required, keeping you fully compliant without the manual administrative burden.
+The system then evaluates the new expiration dates and sends HR an alert specifically when a tracking update is required, keeping your data accurate without the manual administrative burden.

 Disclaimer: This article is for informational purposes only and does not constitute legal advice.
 Immigration rules and evidentiary standards are complex and subject to change.
 We strongly recommend consulting with qualified immigration or labor law counsel regarding your specific cases.